Enerzed/pok/README.md

 Forked repository was created for development of Erlang-style supervisor.
-You need to build the example in examples/supervisor folder using 'make all' command installing specific libriaries like 'i686-gcc', 'qemu', 'libxml' and maybe more beforehand.
-Then you may run with 'qemu-system-i386 -kernel pok.elf -serial stdio' in the same folder.
+You need to build the example in examples/supervisor folder using `make all` command installing specific libriaries like `i686-gcc`, `qemu`, `libxml` and maybe more beforehand.
+Then you may run with `qemu-system-i386 -kernel pok.elf -serial stdio` in the same folder.

 NEXT INFORMATION IS FROM ORIGINAL GITHUB REPOSITORY